hajduakos/hajduakos.github.io/README.md

 Computer scientist located in London, UK, working on static/dynamic program analysis at Meta/WhatsApp.
 PhD in formal methods from BME, Hungary.
 Former intern at CERN and SRI International.
-Feeling the most comfortable at the intersection of theory and practice, where the latest research results come to life in real-world solutions.
+Feeling the most comfortable at the intersection of theory and practice, adopting research results in real-world applications.

 ## <i class="fas fa-graduation-cap fa-fw"></i> Education
 - 2016 - 2020: **Budapest University of Technology and Economics**